 Update Sept.
 12, 2024: Our letter was covered by Daily News , Chalkbeat , State Scoop and K12 Dive so far.
-We just learned that Talkspace, the parent company of Teenspace, has been sued in California for sharing the personal information of website visitors and those who signed up for accounts with TikTok, including the info of minors.
+We just learned that in California a class action lawsuit was filed against Talkspace, the parent company of Teenspace, for sharing with TikTok the personal information of clients and visitors to its website, including the information of minors.
+We also learned that when a NYC student visits the Teenspace website on their phone, their personally identifiable information is shared with 15 ad trackers and 34 cookies, as well as Facebook, Amazon, Meta, Google, and Microsoft among other companies, which we saw from using the Blacklight privacy audit tool,.

 Sept.
 10, 2024